Natalie Bassingthwaighte: Personal life

 Bassingthwaighte with husband Cameron McGlinchey in October 2012.

 Bassingthwaighte is often referred to as Nat Bass in the media and by fans.
 At 161 cm, she is described as "pint-sized" and "tiny".
 During adolescence, Bassingthwaighte was bullied at school about her body shape and lack of development.
 In late 1998, she married Graham Wilmott, a chef from Wollongong; the couple were together for two years.
+Bassingthwaighte was in a six-month relationship with Big Brother 2001 contestant Gordon Sloan, which ended in mid-2005.

 In 2010, Bassingthwaighte and her long-time boyfriend Cameron McGlinchey had a daughter.
 Bassingthwaighte and McGlinchey were married on 4 December 2011.
 In 2013, she gave birth to their second child, a son.
 The couple separated in August 2023.

 In October 2025, Bassingthwaighte got engaged to her girlfriend Pip Loth, after proposing to her at Niagara Falls.
 The two publicly confirmed their relationship in November 2023.
-In an October 2025 interview with Seven Sunrise, Bassingthwaighte stated that coming out was difficult and debilitating for her, being an older woman, before remarking that she never felt so comfortable in her own skin.
+In an October 2025 interview with Sunrise, Bassingthwaighte stated that coming out was difficult and debilitating for her, being an older woman, before remarking that she never felt so comfortable in her own skin.